-One of the most popular book clubs, the Book-of-the-Month Club, began offering BCEs in 1931.
-These were initially only available to members of the club, but they were soon made available to the general public.
+One of the oldest book clubs, Book-of-the-Month Club, began offering Book Club Editions (BCEs) in 1931 for members only initially; eventually, they became widely available to the general public.

-BCEs can be an important source of revenue for publishers, as they allow book clubs to offer their members significant discounts on popular titles.
-In addition, BCEs can help to generate buzz and excitement around a book, which can lead to increased sales of the regular edition.
+BCEs can be an invaluable source of revenue for publishers, as book clubs use BCEs to offer significant discounts to members of their clubs on popular titles.
+Furthermore, they help generate buzz around a book, which may lead to increased sales of its regular edition.

-While BCEs are not essential to the publishing process, they can be a valuable tool for publishers, booksellers, and book clubs.
+While BCEs aren’t essential to publishing processes, they can prove invaluable for publishers, booksellers, and book clubs.